LuisMig-code/LuisMig-code/README.md

 ### ✨ Quick Facts:
 - I’m from the province of **Maranhão** , in Brazil 🇧🇷 ;
 - I like to study about different cultures 🌐;
-- I am currently looking for a new job 🔩 ;
 - I really enjoy working as a team!
 Are we going to start a project 💻 🔧?

 ### ⚒ Language and Tools :